-Karen L. Shoos was appointed Chair of the Board of Directors in June 2019 and has been a director of Celldex since May 2001.
+Karen L. Shoos was appointed Chair of the Board of Directors in June 2019 and became a director of Celldex in March 2008 with the merger of Celldex and AVANT.
+Ms. Shoos was appointed to the Board of AVANT in May 2001.
 Ms. Shoos is currently a consultant in international blood safety and since November 2015, Ms. Shoos has been the Director of Operations for the Maryland Tech Council Venture Mentoring Services Program.
 From May 2013 to September 2016, Ms. Shoos was Principal Investigator, AABB International Technical Assistance.
 From October 1994 to May 2013, Ms. Shoos was Chief Executive Officer of AABB.
 AABB is a professional standards setting and accrediting organization in the fields of blood and cellular therapies.
 Prior to AABB, from 1984 to 1994, Ms. Shoos held senior positions at the American Red Cross, including Acting Senior Vice President, Biomedical Services (1993 - 1994) and Secretary and General Counsel (1990 - 1993).
 Prior to the American Red Cross, Ms. Shoos was a lawyer in private practice.
 Ms. Shoos earned her B.A. from Yale University and her J.D. from Case Western Reserve University.